bahmutov/talks/dependencies-best-practices-node.md

 In a single repo, because it lacks isolation, you might fix 1 bug, but it might interact with other parts and introduce 10 new bugs.

-This is because you are breaking the rule: *when fixing a problem, change 1 part*.
+This is because you are breaking the rule: *when fixing a problem, change a single part*.

 In a single repo, all parts are moving and interacting.